RobertTheBrucey/VC-Wait-Bot/README.md

 * Need to handle the case of being added to a server while people are in the VC or when config changes
 * Get front of the queue
 * Have bot move front of queue from waitroom to playing
+* Delete user's command text if bot has perms and user is unprivileged

 Done:
 * Log when user joins VC